webgfx/ort-toolkit/README.md

 # ort-toolkit

-This is a toolkit to run ONNX Runtime tasks, including conformance, performance, webgpuProfiling, ortProfiling and so on.
+This is a toolkit to run ONNX Runtime tasks, including artifact, conformance, performance, webgpuProfiling, ortProfiling and so on.

+- artifact: Get the uniform info
+- conformance: Compare the result with wasm backend
+- performance: Performance test
+- webgpuProfiling: Get execution time of each op
+- ortProfiling: Understand the Execution Provider for each op

 ## Start Chrome Browser